rahulstech/android-weather-app/ReadMe.md

 - **Get ViewModel:** using `ViewModelProvider.get(Class)` I can get and existing view model instance or create if not exists
 - **RecyclerView item click:** to handle recyclerview item click i have used `RecyclerView.OnItemTouchListener` and `GestureDetector`.
 GestureDetector requires a `OnGestureListener`.
 This gesture listener provides different methods to handle different click events like single click, long click etc. finally an instance of OnItemTouchListener to be added to RecyclerView with `addOnItemTouchListener`
+- **Working with data layer and multiple data source:** The app now use **Room** as local data source and the **WeatherApi* api as remote data source.
+Android data layer design guideline is follow to design difference data source and repository to properly perform the crud operation while maintaining data integrity.
+- **DI using koin:** **koin** di library is used to perform dependency injection

 ### Change Log
+- **v3.0**
+ local cache implemented via [Room](https://developer.android.com/training/data-storage/room) and made it offline first

 - **v2.0**
  4 features implemented
   1. city search and change current weather location